txin/view/README.md

 ### Global
 Global class provides the parameters and storage for global use

+## Profiler
+Using gprofiler for profiling the memory usage of the program

 By Tianxin Tang
 University of Bristol
 Contact: titian.tang@gmail.com